360nishith/Expense-Tracker/README.md

 🌐 Web App Version
 ▶ How to Run
+bash
+Copy code
 cd web
 python expense_tracker.py
 Then open your browser and go to:

+arduino
+Copy code
 http://localhost:5000
 Features
 Add and view expenses through a browser

-Clean UI with HTML + JS
+Clean UI with HTML + JavaScript

 Data saved in shared expenses.txt